Overview – Ol Pejeta

 Wildlife

-Ol Pejeta Conservancy offers excellent wildlife-viewing opportunities.
-All of the Big Five are here and sightings of both black rhino and white rhino are common.
-It has some of the highest predator densities in the region, and aside from the big cats, there is a chance of seeing wild dogs.
-Other endangered species here include the Beisa oryx, Jackson's hartebeest and Grevy's zebra.
+Ol Pejeta Conservancy offers excellent wildlife viewing.
+All of the Big Five are here (but don’t count on seeing leopard) and sightings of both black rhino and white rhino are common.
+Ol Pejeta has some of the highest predator densities in the region, and in addition to the big cats, there is a small chance of seeing wild dogs.
+Other sought-after species here include the Beisa oryx, reticulated giraffe and Grevy's zebra.

 Scenery

-Ol Pejeta Conservancy is located between the foothills of the Aberdares and the magnificent, snowcapped Mt Kenya.
-Habitats here include semi-arid grassland, woodland, riverine forest and wetland.
+Ol Pejeta Conservancy has good looks to go with its substance.
+Extending between the foothills of the Aberdares and magnificent, snowcapped Mt Kenya, it’s a superb spot with so many glorious backdrops for those special wildlife sightings.
+Habitats here include grasslands, woodland, riverine forest and wetland.
 The conservancy flanks the scenic Ewaso Nyiro River.

 Weather & Climate

-Average daytime temperatures at Ol Pejeta don’t deviate much from 24°C/75°F, thanks to the closeness of the equator.
-That said, the park’s altitude lends it a distinct coolness, especially felt on early morning game drives.
+Average daytime temperatures at Ol Pejeta don’t vary much from 23°C/73°F, thanks to its closeness to the equator.
+That said, the park’s altitude lends it a distinct coolness, which is especially felt on early morning game drives.
 There’s always the chance of rain during the Dry season (June to September).
-But this is guaranteed in the Wet season (October to May), particularly in the twin rainfall peaks of April and November.
+But it is guaranteed in the Wet season (October to May), particularly in the twin rainfall peaks of April and November.

 Best Time To Visit

-Tracking wildlife in Ol Pejeta is not difficult in the drier months (June to September and December to February), when the roads are dependable.
+Tracking wildlife in Ol Pejeta is easiest in the drier months when the roads are reliable.
+The best time is during the Dry season (June to September), but it’s also very good from December to February.
 The only downside is that the conservancy can get flooded with visitors at these times.
 Also, up until September, the dry landscape lacks the striking lushness of the Wet season (October to May).

 • Wildlife